thijse/smartknob-firmware/README.md

 **Key Features:**
 - **Serial-only communication** - Removed WiFi/MQTT code for minimal codebase
-- **Clean Python library** - Protobuf-over-serial implementation with COM port auto-detection
+- **Python library** - Protobuf-over-serial implementation with COM port auto-detection
 - **Simplified firmware** - Removed Home Assistant integration for minimal codebase
 - **Direct app control** - Python backend can directly interact with SmartKnob apps (WIP)

 ## To-do
-The project is work in progress.
+The project is a work in progress.
 For minimal functionality, the following things need to be resolved:
-- The Python client should be able to send packages that are recognized by the SmartKnob, so far it is only able to receive
+- The Python client should be able to send packages that are recognized by the SmartKnob, so far, it is only able to receive
 - Beyond requesting the current button state, the client should be able to
   - Activate an application (template)
   - Populate the application (value ranges, detents, multiple choice values,  text, callbacks, etc)